bgvlrd/upbank/README.md

-# upbank

-## UPBank: Bank Auto Loan Information System:
+# UPBank: Bank Auto Loan Information System

 This information system aims to enable potential borrowers to apply for a loan in order to acquire property (house, car) or construct/renovate a house (multi-purpose loan).